ndemeyvan/pay_unit_sdk/README.md

 ```

+## Make sure the icon of your app is locate is like @mipmap/ic_launcher . to get the PayUnit sdk notification in your app after every transaction

 ## Add Pay unit to your app .

+## Add // @dart=2.9 to your main.dart before importation list to avoid null-safety
+ .

 ```
+// @dart=2.9 <-- put this to your main.dart before importation list to avoid null-safety import ....
+        .
+        .
+        .
+        .
+        .
          PayUnitButton(
+              apiUser:"<Your apiuser>",
+              apiPassword:  "<Your apiPassword>",
               apiKey: "<Your apiKey>",
-              apiUser: "<Your apiuser>",
-              apiPassword: "<Your apiPassword>",
-              sandbox: '<Your usage mode>', // 'sandbox' or 'live' for production mode
+              transactionId: "<The id of your transaction>",
+              mode: 'sandbox' // sandbox or live,
-              transactionCallBackUrl: "<Your transactionCallBackUrl url>",
+              transactionCallBackUrl:"<Your transactionCallBackUrl url>",
               notiFyUrl: "<Your notification url>",
               transactionAmount:  "<Your transaction amount>",
+              currency:"XAF", //// The currency of your transaction : XAF for FCFA or USD for $ ect ...
+              buttonTextColor:  "<Custom the color of the text PayUnit button>", productName:"<The name of the product>",
-              color: <Custom color of the button Example: Colors.red>,
+              color: "<Custom the color of PayUnit button>",///the colors of the PayUnit Button text DEFAULT WHITE,
-              productName: <The name of the product>,
               actionAfterProccess: (transactionId, transactionStatus) {
                //here is the action who start after the end of the paiement , you can perform
                //some operation here , like display a alertDialog after the end of the payment.
-                    AwesomeDialog(
-                        dismissOnBackKeyPress: false,
-                        dismissOnTouchOutside: false,
-                        context: context,
-                        dialogType: DialogType.SUCCES,
-                        animType: AnimType.BOTTOMSLIDE,
-                        title: "Pay unit",
-                        desc: "Your transaction : $transactionId was successful",
-                        btnOkColor: Colors.green,
-                        btnOkText: "Continue",
-                        btnOkOnPress: () async {
-                        })
-                      ..show();
-		//Here we use Awesome dialog package to display a success message of the paiment },
+              },
           ),

 ```